ESPN Front Office Insider

 Prior to his tenure in Buffalo, Polian began his career in professional football with the Kansas City Chiefs and the Chicago Blitz of the United States Football League.
 He moved to the Canadian Football League, where he assembled Grey Cup winning teams with the Montreal Alouettes and Winnipeg Blue Bombers.

-Before joining ESPN, Polian did some analyst work for SiriusXM NFL Radio in February 2012.
-In March 2013, Polian was honored by the New Orleans Touchdown Club with the prestigious Pete Rozelle Award for his distinguished contributions to the NFL.
+Polian was inducted into the Buffalo Bills Wall of Fame in October 2012.
+He was also honored by the New Orleans Touchdown Club with the prestigious Pete Rozelle Award in March 2013 for his distinguished contributions to the NFL.